 Despite being more than 2,000 miles from any other urban area, Perth doesn’t feel particularly isolated.
 A clean and prosperous place of some 2 million inhabitants, it seems like a city of the future.
 Perth was founded in 1829, but not much happened until the 1890s and the discovery of gold.
 The exploitation of Western Australia’s enormous mineral resources in the ’70s began a cycle of growth that continues.
 This affluence is especially noticeable in new upscale developments such as Brookfield Place, with its luxury shops and varied restaurants.

-While both are of note, I really loved strolling through AGWA, which was founded in 1895.
-The extent of the holdings is impressive.
-These are set in chronological groupings called, for example, “Your Collection 1960 – 1980,” which gives visitors an opportunity to observe changes in artistic style and taste.
-I especially enjoyed the integration of indigenous art into the galleries.
+We spent a pleasant and enriching afternoon at the Perth Cultural Centre, which is home to both the Western Australian Museum (WAM) and the Art Gallery of Western Australia (AGWA).
+While both are of note, we really loved strolling through AGWA, which was founded in 1895.
+Its impressively extensive holdings are arranged in chronological groupings called, for example, “AGWA Modern 1920 – 1969,” which gives visitors an opportunity to observe changes in artistic style and taste.
+We especially enjoyed the integration of Indigenous art into the galleries.